utelecon/utelecon.github.io/en/articles/student-communication/index.md

 If a PDF file of the paper is available for free, a link to the PDF file will be shown, and for most papers, a link to the Web page where the paper is published will also be shown.
 If you are a member of the University of Tokyo, you may be able to access some paid papers by using EZProxy, depending on the publisher’s contract with the University of Tokyo.

 For details about EZProxy, please refer to the Literacy section mentioned above.
-For more information on how to use Google Scholar with EZproxy, please visit [this article](https://www.sodan.ecc.u-tokyo.ac.jp/hack/search-engine-via-ssl-vpn/).
+For more information on how to use Google Scholar with EZproxy, please visit [this article (Only in Japanese)](https://www.sodan.ecc.u-tokyo.ac.jp/hack/search-engine-via-ssl-vpn/).

 #### CiNii Articles